 Built in 1919, the Lime Kiln Lighthouse is the main attraction for visitors.
 It stands 55 feet tall.
 It may not be as iconic as the Tybee Island lighthouse in Georgia, but with this picturesque setting, it is sure to still impress.

 You will need to take a guided tour to see inside the lighthouse.
-You will get to explore its historic tower and admire the sweeping views from the top.
+You will explore its historic tower and admire the sweeping views from the top.

 Things to do in Lime Kiln Point State Park